mpv-player/mpv/DOCS/man/options.rst

         options) are ignored when ASS-subtitles are rendered, unless ``--sub-ass=no`` is specified.

-        This used to support fontconfig patterns.
-Starting with libass 0.13.0, this stopped working.

 ``--sub-font-size=<size>``
     Specify the sub font size.
 The unit is the size in scaled pixels at a window height of 720.
 The actual pixel size is scaled with the window